A summit of 28 European Union leaders has not reached an agreement on who should take at the bloc’s pinnacle jobs.

 The talks, held in Brussels, continued until the early hours of Friday morning without finalizing applicants.

-What roles want to be decided?
+What roles do you want to be decided?

-The European Commission drafts EU legal guidelines, oversees countrywide budgets, enforces EU treaties, and negotiates worldwide trade offers.
+The European Commission drafts EU legal guidelines oversees countrywide budgets, enforces EU treaties, and negotiates worldwide trade offers.

 “I notice with sure amusement that it is not easy to replace me,” Mr. Juncker advised journalists at a press convention.